 2010s and Beyond

-In the 2010s, the Institute established the IIE Centers of Excellence to build higher education capacity, develop global academic partnerships, foster entrepreneurship and innovation, empower women through leadership and conduct relevant research and policy analysis.
+In 2010, the Institute established the IIE Centers of Excellence to build higher education capacity, develop global academic partnerships, foster entrepreneurship and innovation, empower women through leadership and conduct relevant research and policy analysis.
 Under the Center for Women’s Leadership Initiatives, the IIE Higher Education Readiness (HER) Program began in Ethiopia in 2012 to provide young women in secondary school from underserved communities with a pathway to university.

 In 2010, IIE launched the Emergency Student Fund (ESF), which has provided over $1 million in emergency grants to nearly 400 students from Japan, Haiti, Iran, Libya, Thailand and Syria whose home sources of financial support were impacted by crisis or natural disaster.
 Following its 10th anniversary, the IIE Scholar Rescue Fund made a Fellowship grant to its 500th scholar.
 In its first 10 years, SRF helped scholars from 48 countries around the world, such as Sri Lanka, Zimbabwe, and Sudan, to find safe haven and receive fellowship support at 270 host institutions in 40 countries.
 In 2011, IIE hosted the first in a series of conferences in Iraq designed to engage key stakeholders in advancing higher education discussions and development efforts in Iraq.